 The daily schedule is flexible enough to provide adaptability when necessary, but structured enough to provide predictability for students.
 We want them to view our school as a safe and comforting place, where they know what to expect and when.

-Sample Schedule for Kindergarten Prep class:
+Sample Schedule for 3 & 4-Year-Old class:

-Arrival/Morning Circle Time
+Arrival/Circle Time

-During this time, some examples of activities may be morning songs, story time, or language arts activities.
+During this time, some examples of activities may be songs, story time, or language arts activities.
 Calendar, weather, etc.

 Indoor/Outdoor Gross Motor